CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation: Introduction

 For the clean region, we conduct selective training using reliable pseudo-labels derived from predictions of the nearest neighborhoods.
-In the noisy region, we leverage mixup inputs that represent intermediate features bridging clean and noisy regions in Fig. \ref{fig:Idea}, unlike other methods that directly employ or discard the unreliable pseudo-labels for training.
-To draw these mixup inputs towards the clean region effectively, we introduce a mixed-clean probability, thereby enabling effective training on samples in noisy regions.
-Finally, in order to generate reliable pseudo-labels, we introduce the contrastive learning framework, aligning the nearest features effectively.
-Our method utilizes instance-discriminate and class-semantic features by introducing the memory bank \cite{he2020momentum} and the cluster prototype embedding through contrastive learning.
+In the noisy region, we leverage mix-up inputs that represent intermediate features in gray zone bridging clean and noisy regions in Fig. \ref{fig:Idea}, unlike other methods that directly employ or discard the unreliable pseudo-labels for training.
+To draw these mix-up inputs toward the clean region effectively, we assign a ``clean probability'' to each sample indicating the likelihood of having clean pseudo-labels and introduce a mixed-clean probability defined from the clean probability of all target samples with clean and noisy, thereby enabling effective training on samples in noisy regions.

-To summarise, the main contributions of our work are: \\ \begin{itemize}[leftmargin=0.7cm] \item We propose CNA-TTA, the novel TTA approach that focuses on handling pseudo-labels by utilizing cluster structure information in the target domain driven by a source model. \\ \item We employ distinct training strategies for the clean and noisy regions due to their discriminate characteristics in the reliable pseudo-label distributions. \\ \item We extensively validate CNA-TTA on various benchmarks for online/offline TTA in single-source and multi-source settings.
-In the end, CNA-TTA outperforms the SOTA techniques by a large margin in the challenging setting of online/offline TTA. \end{itemize}
+To summarise, the main contributions of our work are: \begin{itemize} \item We propose CNG-SFDA, a novel SFDA approach that progressively update label prototypes in the target domain for better pseudo-supervision. \item We propose distinct training strategies for test samples with discriminate characteristics in their pseudo-label distributions. \item We validate CNG-SFDA on various benchmarks for online/offline SFDA in single/multi-source settings, which empirically demonstrate the superiority of our approach to SOTA by a large margin in the challenging scenarios. \end{itemize}